-At some naturist beaches, there are areas specifically reserved for nudists; at others, the entire beach is available.
-Look for signs reading naturistenstrand (naturist beach) or naaktstrand (nude beach).
-If it's a beach where only certain areas allow nudity, these signs will be located at the poles marking the borders.
+At some naturist beaches, there are areas specifically reserved for nudists; at others, the entire beach is available for nude sunbathing.
+To find the designated sections, look for signs that say "naturistenstrand" (naturist beach) or "naaktstrand" (nude beach); if it's a beach where only certain areas allow nudity, these signs will be located at the poles marking the borders.

-The first nudist beach in the Netherlands, Callantsoog became official in 1973.
-The 2,300 meter stretch of coastline allotted to nudists is now so popular that its crowds outnumber those of the clothed beach area.
+The first nudist beach in the Netherlands, Callantsoog, became official in 1973.
+The 2,300-meter stretch of coastline allotted to nudists is now so popular that its crowds outnumber those of the clothed beach area nearby.

-How to Reach Callantsoog by Train: From Amsterdam CS, take the Intercity train (direction: Den Helder) to Schagen; transfer to Connexxion bus 152 (direction: Julianadorp) and exit at the Callantsoog stop.
-Travel time is about 90 minutes, plus a 20-minute walk from bus stop to beach.
+How to get there by train: From Amsterdam Central Station, take the Intercity train (direction: Den Helder) to Schagen; transfer to Connexxion bus 152 (direction: Julianadorp) and exit at the Callantsoog stop.
+Travel time is about 90 minutes, plus a 20-minute walk from the bus stop to the beach.

 Amsterdam's Most Popular Nude Beach: Zandvoort

-How to Reach Zandvoort by Train: From Amsterdam CS, several trains per hour stop at Zandvoort aan Zee; transfer there to Connexxion bus 81 (direction: Zandvoort) and exit at the final stop.
+How to get there by train: From Amsterdam CS, several trains per hour stop at Zandvoort aan Zee; transfer there to Connexxion bus 81 (direction: Zandvoort) and exit at the final stop.
 Travel time is 70 minutes, plus a 20-minute walk from the bus stop to the beach.

 Amsterdam's Closest Nude Beaches: Velsen and Bloemendaal